projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-startup.rst

 -  **SW Load:** Prepares for each VM's SW configuration according to guest OS requirement, which may include kernel entry address, ramdisk address, bootargs, or zero page for launching bzImage etc.
-   This is done by the hypervisor for pre-launched or Service VM, while by DM for post-launched User VMs.
-   Meanwhile, there are two kinds of boot modes - de-privilege and direct boot mode.
-The de-privilege boot mode is combined with ACRN UEFI-stub, and only applies to the Service VM, which ensures that the native UEFI environment could be restored and keep running in the Service VM.
-The direct boot mode is applied to both the pre-launched and Service VM.
-In this mode, the VM will start from the standard real or protected mode which is not related to the native environment.
+   This is done by the hypervisor for pre-launched or Service VM, and the VM will start from the standard real or protected mode which is not related to the native environment.
+For post-launched VMs, the VM's SW configuration is done by DM.

 -  **Start VM:** The vBSP of vCPUs in this VM is kick to do schedule.